chameille/images/README.md

 # images
-Image repository
+Image repository.
 This is a repositry of images, prints of which can be ordered in custom sizes.
-Costs are negotiable on ordering
+Costs are negotiable on ordering.